ClydeFrog04/basicFlask/README.md

 ## To run the app after all is set up run
 `python app.py`
 then in a web browser navigate to http://localhost:5000/

+## If you run into "working outside of application context" error
+If you run into this error, you can skip the python shell initialization and go straight to running the app with `python app.py` or `python3 app.py` if on mac or linux.
+Make sure to exit your python shell before running the python commands!